julian-klode/lingolang/docs/permissions.md

     var a /* orR [] owW * owW */ = make([]int)
     var b = a
 ```
+We will see later that this actually would not be a problem, as the checks are recursive and would prevent such an object from being copied, but it makes no real sense to have an object marked as non-linear contain a linear one - it would be nothing more than a lie.

 Ownership plays an interesting role with linear objects: It determines whether a reference is _moved_ or _borrowed_ (temporarily moved).
 For example, when passing a linear map to a function expecting an owned map, the map will be moved inside the function; if the parameter is unowned, the map will be borrowed instead.
 Coming back to the analogy with in and out parameters, owned parameters are both in and out, whereas unowned parameters are only in.

 ```{#syntax caption="Permission syntax" float=t frame=tb}
 main <- inner EOF